Someone you know and like is having a rough time.

 Because it shows you’re willing to invest your time and attention in the other person.

 A text is low-effort.

-You can type one up in a few seconds while you shove a Quarter Pounder down your gullet.
+You can type one up in a few seconds with one hand, while your other hand shoves a Quarter Pounder down your gullet.

-But a phone call shows you’re willing to hit pause on your life and put your energy into improving the life of someone else.
+But a phone call shows you’re willing to hit ‘pause’ on your life and place someone else’s needs ahead of yours.

 Your concern is legit.

 5. Keep it easy going